adamgf/react-native-opencv3/README.md

 ## CvImage

-`CvImage` is a React Native component that is intended to exactly replicate the Image React component but applies a set of one or more CvInvoke operations to the source image.
+`CvImage` is a React Native component that is intended to exactly replicate the Image React component but applies a set of one or more CvInvoke operations to the source image and displays the transformed image.
 It takes the same properties as the Image React component.
 For example usage refer to the above CvInvoke example.

 ## CvCamera